MEDIA RELEASE: RAFI Launches Series of Farmer Advocate Webinar Trainings

 “We need that new generation of farm advocates,” says Bunting.
 “There aren’t many of us left.
 If I was a farmer in trouble, I would know just four people who I would call and trust to know this stuff.”

 The next farm advocacy webinar is April 24 at 2 p.m., titled: “When the Phone Rings: Guidelines for Initial Farmer to Advocate Conversations.”
 The first webinar, “Farm Advocacy 101,” is available on RAFI’s website.
-Visit http://rafiusa.org/programs/
+Visit https://www.rafiusa.org/programs/farmsustainability/advocacy-webinars/ to register for April 24 or to view a past webinar.

 Rural Advancement Foundation International-USA (RAFI) is a non-profit organization that traces its heritage to the National Sharecroppers’ Fund, which was founded in the 1930s by a bi-racial group of tenant farmers organizing for fair treatment.
 RAFI cultivates markets, policies and communities that support thriving, socially just and environmentally sound family farms.